A GAN-Based Input-Size Flexibility Model for Single Image Dehazing

 \WriteBookmarks \floatpagepagefraction{1} \textpagefraction{.001} \shorttitle{A GAN-Based Input-Size Flexibility Model for Single Image Dehazing} \shortauthors{Shichao Kan et~al.}

-\tnotetext[1]{This work was supported in part by the National Natural Science Foundation of China under Grant 61872034 and Grant 61572067, in part by the Natural Science Foundation of Guizhou Province under Grant [2019]1064, in part by the Science and Technology Program of Guangzhou under grant 201804010271.}
+\tnotetext[1]{This work was supported in part by the National Key R\&D Program of China under Grant 2021YFE0110500; in part by the National Natural Science Foundation of China under Grant 61872034, Grant 62011530042, and Grant 62062021; in part by the Beijing Municipal Natural Science Foundation under Grant 4202055; inpart by the Fundamental Research Funds for the Central Universities 2021QY002.}